Snowflake Data Security: Key Features & How a Metadata Control Plane Strengthens It Further

 - Encryption: Atlan applies encryption at rest and in transit.
 It encrypts moving data over HTTPS using TLS.
 It also encrypts any data stored in object-based storage in your cloud platform with their native server-side storage using the industry-standard AES-256 data encryption.

-By using Atlan as a data control plane, you can manage consistent security across Snowflake and other tools in your data ecosystem, creating a stronger, unified security posture.
+By using Atlan as a metadata control plane, you can manage consistent security across Snowflake and other tools in your data ecosystem, setting up a unified security posture that is scalable, auditable, and reliable.

 To learn more about the benefits, visit the Atlan + Snowflake connectivity documentation.
 You can also explore how Atlan helps with better data governance in Snowflake.